ni/instrumentstudio-plugin-labview/CONTRIBUTING.md

 ### G Plugin Template

-The `G Plugin Template` library contains the VIs and controls that are required for a G Plug-in measurement.
+The `G Plugin Template` library contains the VIs and controls that are required for a G Plug-in.

 ### G Plugin Editor

-The `G Plugin Editor` library contains the scripting code required to generate a G Plug-in measurement.
-It starts with the `G Plugin Template` as the base library and then customizes it for a specific measurement.
+The `G Plugin Editor` library contains the scripting code required to generate a G Plug-in.
+It starts with the `G Plugin Template` as the base library and then customizes it for a specific application.

 ## Developer Certificate of Origin (DCO)